Rich Gannon: 1993

-The following week (November 28), Gannon made two touchdown passes in the fourth quarter to give the Redskins a 14–10 lead over the Philadelphia Eagles.
+The following week (November 28), Gannon threw two touchdown passes in the fourth quarter to give the Redskins a 14–10 lead over the Philadelphia Eagles.
 However, Philadelphia would win 17–14 on a touchdown reception by James Joseph.
 On 20-for-31 passing for 279 yards, Gannon threw two interceptions and two touchdowns that game.
 He was sacked five times for 27 yards and rushed four times for 25 yards.

 Gannon led the Redskins to a Week 14 (December 5) victory over the Tampa Bay Buccaneers, 23–17, starting with a cumulative 17–0 lead by the third quarter.
 Gannon completed 9 of 16 passes for 71 yards and rushed 7 times for 12 yards.
 Gannon's one interception that game came when Buccaneers defensive tackle Santana Dotson deflected the pass from the Redskins 8 and Ray Seals caught the ball in the Redskins' end zone for a touchdown.
 The score was 17–10 Redskins as the Buccaneers rallied with 10 unanswered points.

 In the Redskins' 3–0 loss to the New York Jets in Week 15 (December 12), Gannon was benched in the fourth quarter in favor of Mark Rypien, but the Redskins could not handle the Jets' defense.
 Gannon completed 7 of 15 passes for 62 yards (including one 50-yarder).

-On 74-for-125 passing (59.2 percent), Gannon passed for 704 yards with three touchdowns and seven interceptions and rushed 21 times for 88 yards and one touchdown.
+On 74 of 125 passing (59.2 percent), Gannon passed for 704 yards with three touchdowns and seven interceptions and rushed 21 times for 88 yards and one touchdown.
 The Redskins finished 1993 with a 4–12 record, and Gannon was 1–3 as a starter, with the three losses all being within margins four points or less.

 Kansas City Chiefs

 Gannon sat out the 1994 season after shoulder surgery.
 In 1995, Gannon signed with the Kansas City Chiefs.
 For two years he served as a backup to Steve Bono.
-In 1997 a quarterback controversy was created when the Gannon-led Chiefs excelled in the absence of the injured Elvis Grbac.
+In 1997, a quarterback controversy was created when the Gannon-led Chiefs excelled in the absence of the injured Elvis Grbac.
 In the playoffs, coach Marty Schottenheimer elected to play Grbac instead of Gannon, and the Chiefs lost 14–10.
 The two ended up splitting snaps in 1998, after Grbac was injured in Week 1.